-Visiting Professor of History, Harvard University; Resident Faculty, CES, Harvard University; Co-Chair, Jews in Modern Europe, CES, Harvard University; Fellow, Royal Society of Canada; Fellow, American Academy for Jewish Research
+William Lee Frost Professor of Modern Jewish History, Harvard University; Resident Faculty, CES, Harvard University; Co-Chair, Jews in Modern Europe, CES, Harvard University; Fellow, Royal Society of Canada; Fellow, American Academy for Jewish Research

-Professor of Government, Harvard University; Resident Faculty, CES, Harvard University; Faculty Associate, Weatherhead Center for International Affairs; Faculty Associate, Institute of Quantitative Social Science
+Eaton Professor of the Science of Government, Harvard University; Resident Faculty, CES, Harvard University; Faculty Associate, Weatherhead Center for International Affairs; Faculty Associate, Institute of Quantitative Social Science

 November 8, 2017

 When he first became a historian, Thomas Weber never

 imagined writing at any length about Adolf Hitler.
 So many great works of

 scholarship had been published about the leader of the Third Reich, he found it